Field Studies Council

 Field Studies Council is an educational charity based in the UK, which offers opportunities for people to learn about and engage with the outdoors.

 History

-It was established as the Council for the Promotion of Field Studies in 1943 with the vision to provide opportunities for school children to study plants and animals in their natural environment.
-It subsequently became a nationwide provider of outdoor education, delivering opportunities for people of all ages and abilities to discover explore the environment in many different forms, and has established a network of field centres providing facilities for people wanting to study natural history, ecology and the environment.
+The organisation was established as the Council for the Promotion of Field Studies in 1943.
+It was originally based at Valley Farm, East Bergholt, leasing the property from the Society for the Protection of Ancient Buildings.
+At this time the National Trust acquired nearby Flatford Mill and Willy Lott's Cottage.
+These buildings were then leased to the FSC to create the first Field Studies Centre, which opened in 1945, and to provide opportunities for school children to study plants and animals in their natural environment.
+It subsequently became a nationwide provider of outdoor education, and has established a network of field centres providing facilities for people wanting to study natural history, ecology and the environment.

 Activities

 Field Studies Council provides outdoor educational residential or day visits from the organisation's centres, and other outreach areas, including London parks.